quarterlylearnings/react-fundamentals-book-library/README.md

 Throughout these lessons, we'll cover a range of topics including:

 - Building functional components with React
-- Managing state with the useState hook
+- Managing state with the `useState` hook
 - Lifting state up to share data between components
-- Adding routing to our app with react-router-dom
+- Adding routing to our app with `react-router-dom`
-- Refactoring our app to use styled-components for styling
+- Refactoring our app to use `styled-components` for styling

+By the end of these lessons, you'll have a solid understanding of how to build a React application, manage state with hooks, and add routing to create a single-page application.

 > It is so important that you spend the time and effort reading the code and explanations _before_ you start writing.
 Copying and pasting saves you time today but makes tomorrow much more difficult.
 Use your mind to engage with the material - you are a professional.

+Okay.
+Let us tap in.